Telemedicine for primary care: key functionality, benefits & real-life cases

 5

-The cost of a primary care telehealth solution depends largely on the required capabilities, the size of the organization and its patient base as well as the number of integrations.
-Using low-cost or open-source modules will decrease the size of development investment, while numerous customizations will increase the costs significantly.
-On average, primary care telehealth software costs range from $150,000 for a simple solution that enables video or audio visits, consultation scheduling, and treatment plan.
-The price for a complex suite with AI-enhanced chatbots, analytics, and RPM capabilities will start from $400,000.
+The cost of a primary care telehealth solution depends largely on the capabilities it provides, the size of the organization and its patient base, and the number of enabled integrations.
+Using low-cost or open-source modules can decrease the development expenses, while numerous customizations will increase the costs significantly.
+On average, primary care telehealth software costs range from $150,000 for a simple solution that enables video or audio visits, consultation scheduling, and treatment planning.
+The price for a complex suite equipped with AI chatbots, analytics, and RPM capabilities will start from $400,000.
 A healthcare provider can expect a return on investment in roughly six months after the system’s successful implementation.

 Scheme title: The correlation between the solution’s complexity and cost